 Why?
 Because it’s more common for restaurants reaching a pinnacle of success to maintain their position and offering, not to reinvent themselves.

 This is no different than most businesses (organizations or people) that reach a level of success.
-Essentially, too many companies and or restaurants wait too long to start their Second Curve because there are focused on achievement and believing to stay there, they must continue doing what got them there.
+Essentially, too many companies and or restaurants wait too long to start their Second Curve because they are focused on achievement and believing to stay there, they must continue doing what got them there.
 Let’s dig into the concepts.

 Sigmoid Curve analyzes product lifecycle